stevenpack/cloudflare-workers-kv-export/README.md

 ]
 ```

-Once you've exported your data, you can query in sqlite.
+Once you've exported your data, you can query in sqlite using the `json` function.

+For example:

 ```
 SELECT DISTINCT json_extract(json(val), '$.subscriptions[0].bookId') as bookId